Old Cleveland Road Tramway Tracks: History

 From 1 January 1923, Brisbane's tramways passed into government ownership.
 The Brisbane Tramway Trust, under the authority of the Queensland Government, controlled the tramways until the creation of Greater Brisbane in 1925.
 During this time, the Trust was very active in acquiring new tram cars, and making an extension of 11 km to the city's track network.
 One extension, completed in January 1925, was along the Coorparoo line to Camp Hill, from Cavendish Road to Bruce Street.

 In December 1925, the Brisbane City Council inherited the 80 km Brisbane tramway network, as well as the former Belmont Shire Council's Tramway.
 The Belmont Tramway had reopened in April 1925, however this proved to be a temporary arrangement.
 The losses incurred in the running of the line led to its second and final closure in October 1926.
 Belmont residents were linked by private feeder bus to the Brisbane electric tramway network, and the rails of the Belmont Tramway were removed in 1935.

 With the Brisbane City Council's acquisition of the Brisbane tramway network, the upgrading and extension of the system continued.
-Large numbers of new trams were built and in 1933-34 the Council's distinctive technique of mass concrete tram tracks were first used extensively in Queen Street.
+Large numbers of new trams were built and in 1933–34 the Council's distinctive technique of mass concrete tram tracks were first used extensively in Queen Street.
 Steel ties were used instead of sleepers, with the whole of the track, except on curves, set in solid concrete.
 Standard railway rails were used with a groove in the concrete for the wheel flange, and guard plates were bolted to the rails on curves to form a groove.
 These concrete tracks required less maintenance, and formed an excellent road surface for other vehicles.

-In the years following the Second World War, Brisbane experienced a housing boom which induced the Brisbane City Council to extend its electric tramway network.
+In the years following World War II, Brisbane experienced a housing boom which induced the Brisbane City Council to extend its electric tramway network.
 Belmont (now Carina) was one of the new housing areas to be serviced by an extension to the Coorparoo tramline, opened in July 1948.
 The new portion of the line ran from Bruce Street to Mayfield Road, and constituted a double-track route extension of 1,550 m.
 The remnant surviving along Old Cleveland Road forms part of the 1948 line extension.
 This track was a standard-gauge track (1,435 mm) consisting of steel sleepers and 80-pound rail set in mass concrete.
 Of the 1,550 m extension, 664 m utilised the road-bed of the former Belmont Tramway, between Orwell Street and Mayfield Road.